troglobit/smcroute/README.md

 should be maintained and/or no proper IGMP or MLD signaling exists.

 Multicast routes exist in the UNIX kernel as long as a multicast routing daemon runs.
-On Linux, multiple multicast routers can run simltaneously using different multicast routing tables.
+On Linux, multiple multicast routers can run simultaneously using different multicast routing tables.